alysiadugan4/Cryptocurrency-Clusters/README.md

 ## Summary

 To tackle this project of determining if cryptocurrencies can be clustered for the purposes of investing, I started with data cleanup.
-I removed any currencies that were not currently trading, as well as those that had null values in any of the columns.
+With the dataset starting at 1,252 rows, I removed any currencies that were not currently trading, as well as those that had null values in any of the columns.
 I also filtered for coins that had been mined.
+The final dataset I had to analyze was 532 rows.

 ![image](https://user-images.githubusercontent.com/81889411/155866251-4147b5e9-7460-4a15-aee3-1d1e0037205b.png)